wenglor/wenglor-robot-vision/docs/4_0_robot_vision_server/4_1_basics/4_1_2_camera_not_on_robot.md

 If the camera is not on the robot, the calibration process consists of two steps.

 For the first step of the calibration process, mount the calibration plate on the robot.
-Teach minimum five calibration poses (e.g. seven to eleven poses).
+Teach a minimum of five calibration poses (e.g., seven to eleven poses).
 For more accurate results, teach further calibration poses.

 <table>
 <tr>